borgstrom/cssdiff-chrome-extension/README.rst

 This grew out of our own frustration with how we worked with designers or art directors.
-Typically we'll get a screenshot emailed to you highlighting the changes they want made so that they're layouts are "pixel perfect".
+Typically we'll get a screenshot emailed to you highlighting the changes they want made so that their layouts are "pixel perfect".

 Once these design types are introduced to the inspector they find joy in the ability to endlessly play & tweak values, but we found that there was still no